iangalvez/jcheno21.github.io/lecture3.md

 - The following program will compile, but it will output wrong results

-  - This is because the else statement will pair up with the nearest <code>if</code> that is not paired
+  - This is because the else statement will pair up with the nearest preceding <code>if</code> that is not paired

 ```cpp
 ...